alessandro360/random-card-generator/README.md

 # random-card-generator
-This project is part of my learning process in vibe coding, where I use AI tools to build simple, functional apps while improving my understanding of programming logic.
-This app was created with the help of Claude AI.
+This is my second project as I learn vibe coding.
+I’m building simple apps with AI tools to understand how they work.
+I used ChatGPT to generate the instructions and Claude AI to build the app.